Imperial Oil

-It is also known for its holdings in the Alberta Oil Sands.
-Imperial owns 25 percent of Syncrude, which is one of the world's largest oil sands operations.
-Imperial is also in a joint venture oil sands mining operation with ExxonMobil, called Kearl Oil Sands.
+Imperial owns 25% of Syncrude, which is one of the world's largest oil sands operations.
+It also has holdings in the Alberta Oil Sands, and operates the Kearl Oil Sands mining operation with ExxonMobil.

 Imperial Oil is headquartered in Calgary, Alberta.
 It was based in Toronto, Ontario, until 2005.
-Most of Imperial's production is from its vast natural resource holdings in the Alberta oil sands and the Norman Wells oil field in the Northwest Territories.
+Most of Imperial's production is from its natural resource holdings in the Alberta oil sands and the Norman Wells oil field in the Northwest Territories.